Gateway to the Zulu Kingdom

 The KwaDukuza Municipality’s Dolphin Coast has a number of well established and popular tourism and residential developments.
 Ballito caters primarily for the higher-income earners.
 Other settlements providing limited commercial facilities include Darnall, Zinkwazi and Shaka’s Kraal.
 However, KwaDukuza is the commercial centre of the area.

 The municipal area is characterised by regions where major service backlogs exist.
 This is in comparison with areas where the full range of services exists.
 One of the challenges that KwaDukuza faces is that while property development is promoted along the coast of KwaDukuza, it must be ensured that basic services are adequately provided for the poor communities.
 One of the proposals that the municipality has worked ensures that agreements entered into with property developers along the coast include a clause on social responsibilities.
-This ensures that while the upmarket development is going on, the poor communities will also benefit.
+This ensures that while the up market development is going on, the poor communities will also benefit.

 The following broad objectives have been identified by the Municipality as having the highest priority: Providing basic infrastructure; Improving service delivery; Developing the local economy; Combating crime; Ensuring a healthy environment; Improving relationships; and Controlling credit.